 Medical biller and coder salary and jobs in North Dakota

-In North Dakota, as well as the rest of the nation, demand is extremely high for medical billing and coding specialists.
-Although the Bureau of Labor Statistics forecasts a 15% growth in brand new spots for medical coding and billing specialists nationwide up through 2024, the organization expects to witness a 23% increase in North Dakota.
-The vast majority of new jobs are likely to be created in hospitals and physicians offices.
-Several registrar services additionally employ records technicians.
+In North Dakota demand is extremely high for medical billing and coding specialists.
+Although the Bureau of Labor Statistics forecasts a 23% increase in North Dakota for medical insurance billing and coding specialists.
 To view salary information for North Dakota by location and county, be sure to check out the table below.
+All the data that we used in the data table is from the bls.gov website.

 |Fargo, ND-MN MSA||Hourly||$15.78||$21.21||$28.27|